Canefield Airport: Traffic

-Most of these flights operate with turboprop and piston aircraft such as the DHC-6 Twin Otter, Beechcraft King Air, Freighters, and private aircraft.
+Most of these flights operate with turboprop and piston aircraft such as the DHC-6 Twin Otter, Beechcraft King Air, and private aircraft.

 Though not common, the airport has handled light business jets such as the Cessna Citation Mustang, and the Cessna Citation II on occasions.
 One of the largest aircraft to ever land at the airport was a Samaritan's Purse operated Basler BT-67.

 Airlines and destinations

 Passenger

 The following airlines operate passenger and chartered flights to the Canefield Airport: